Hish-am/VQE_for_a_General_4X4_Hermitian_Matrix/README.md

 # VQE_for_a_General_4X4_Hermitian_Matrix
 My VQE code, built using Qiskit, that solves for the lowest eigenvalue of a General 4X4 Hermitian matrix

-This is part of a task required for the "qosf QC Mentorship program".
-I chose to do Task 4, which require we build a VQE eigensolver from scratch for a given matrix.
-I decided to extend this to all Hermitian 4X4 Matrices.

 ## GUIDE:

 Optimal viewing is achieved if the reader downloads the code themselves and views it on their PC.
 The Github viewer seems to not be the best sorry :')